vitorncordeiro/vitorncordeiro/README.md

 ###

-<p align="left">I'm Vitor Natal Cordeiro, a Software Engineering studant & backend enthusiast.
-I am currently a SWE intern at the Paraná Scientific Police, in the forensic molecular genetics session.</p>
+<p align="left">Software Engineering student at PUCPR.

+I enjoy building distributed systems, understanding how things work under the hood and creating software that solves real-world problems.

+Currently working with backend-end engineering in production at the Paraná Scientific Police.</p>

 ###